gpkash/5eOSRD/Gamemastering/Crafting/_homebrew/Herbalism Kit/Using Herbalism Kit.md

 |   79-91    | [[Drunk Legs]] (drink)           |
 |   92-100   | [[Weakening Muscle]] (gel)       |

-### Very Rare Recipes (DC 18)
+### Very Rare Recipes
-Creation of these items requires the ingredients listed and 240 hours of work.
+Creation of these items requires the ingredients listed and 24 hours of work.
 After deducting the costs of the ingredient(s), a recipe costs 1000gp.
 The product is worth 2000gp.

 | Roll Range | Item                                                                                                      |
 |:----------:| --------------------------------------------------------------------------------------------------------- |